warranty99/BMO-OS/README.md

 Thirdly, im developing this robot as this project is alive, so right now it kinda works i guess but its very early beta, please understand that

-Fourthly, theres a GladOS potato form in the branch GladOS if you prefer that
+Fourthly, theres a GladOS form in the branch GladOS if you prefer that

 Fifthly, sometimes it only works on the console, this is being fixed, thank you for your patience